 While the seats ( B/E Diamond) aren’t the best for people who don’t know eachother, they work pretty well for couples.
 Both seats recline fully to lie-flat.
-AHHHHH LIE-FLAT.
 I think the jump from coach to a lie-flat seat is the LARGEST jump you can make in flight.
-Arguably…business class to a suite with doors that close or the Residence is pretty massive as well…but the difference between sitting and laying flat can be the difference in your consciousness.
+This is a snap of Miles in 6A from a prior flight, but 8A is basically the same.

 Amenity kits and IFE

 I think the IFE systems on the retro-fit AA planes that have in-seat tvs are great whether you’re in economy, biz, or first.
 Is there is difference between Economy and the premium cabins?
-Yes…but now that AA offers all the entertainment free ( it used to charge econ and provide it free for those in biz or first) it’s narrowed the spread.
 The tvs in business are much larger and you receive a remote.

 The Food and Service

 Everything I ate was very good.
-AA has upped their food game in the last 18-24 months.
+AA upped their food game back in 2017 and I maintain that it’s still quite tasty.
 I remember the meal I had in First Class from Tokyo to LA in 2015 and it was terrible.
 My comparison is ready meals you can buy in the supermarket.
 There is no reason for airplane food to be worse than what you can buy in the freezer.
-This was marketedly better than anything I’d have from say…Amy’s.
+This was markedly better than anything I’d have from say…Amy’s.

 I had the grilled Salmon for a main, an incredibly tasty Burrata salad with roasted tomatoes, and of course, an Ice Cream Sundae with all the fixins’